poojadesur/Hotel-DBMS/README.md

 # Hotel-DBMS

-an interactive dbms built to simulate a hotel's database requirements for staff and guests.

-built using pymysql.
+An interactive dbms built to simulate a hotel's database requirements for staff and guests, built using pymysql.

-# Hotel Quokka Database CLI
 A command line interface that accesses a mysql database named 'HOTEL_QUOKKA'.

 - The contents of the Database HOTEL_QUOKKA are dumped and saved in newt.sql file with some test values in the tables.
 To start a mysql environment with that database run the command:
 ```sh
 mysql -u <username> -p